zowe/zowe.github.io/security.md

     - Be prompt.
 ````

-**IMPORTANT** - Please do not file a public issue disclosing potential vulnerabilities as this may be misused by violent attackers.
+**IMPORTANT:**  Please do not file a public issue [disclosing vulnerabilities](#Security-issues-disclosure) as this may be misused by violent attackers.

 <!--
 <div style="display: none;">